Rounge-lab/GENOMICON-Seq/README.md

-# GENOMICON-Seq: GENOmics Modeling, In silico CONstruction and Sequencing
+# GENOMICON-Seq: GENOmics Modeling, In-silico CONstruction and Sequencing

 ## Table of content